 Relationship With The Vehicle

 Before we get into the details comparing both modes of transportation, there is one thing worth mentioning: motorcycle lovers tend to embrace the persona more than car lovers.
-This is possibly because cars are more mainstream than bikes.
+This is possibly because car wreckers are more mainstream than bikes.
 Motorcycle owners tend to care deeply for their rides, tending to repairs on their own most of the time.
 They may even spend hours polishing a bike – even going as far as cleaning motorcycle engine cases.
 Not all car lovers are willing to put in that much effort into their rides – and their love for cars isn’t usually their defining characteristic.
 On the other hand – bikers form a community of people defined by their love of riding motorcycles.

 Obviously, cars are a much safer option on the open road.
 This is a non-negotiable fact.
 It’s worth mentioning that the damage incurred from a major car accident can be comparable to some minor motorcycle accidents.
 Also, when a car and motorcycle collide – the motorcycle ride is in far more danger than the car driver.